0xC0000054/sc4-assign-building-styles/README.md

 The above command will edit all building exemplars in `file.dat` to have the _Building Styles_ property set to 0x2000,0x2001 and the _Building is W2W_ property set to true.

+## SC4AssignBuildingStyles.ini

+This configuration file provides an alternative to specifying arguments on the command line.
+The command line arguments will override the options set in the INI file if both are configured.

 ## License

 This project is licensed under the terms of the MIT License.